s-macke/AdventureAI/README.md

 - ["Suveh Nux" by David Fisher](https://ifdb.org/viewgame?id=xkai23ry99qdxce3) A short, puzzle-oriented piece of interactive fiction.
 - ["Violet" by Jeremy Freese](https://ifdb.org/viewgame?id=4glrrfh7wrp9zz7b) All you have to do is write a thousand words and everything will be fine.
 - ["Shade" by Andrew Plotkin ](https://ifdb.org/viewgame?id=hsfc7fnl40k4a30q) A one-room game set in your apartment.

+The README is separated in three parts.
+First I write about a detailed breakdown about 9:05, then I will discuss and show Benchmark and in the end I describe the content of the repository.

 # Detailed breakdown of "9:05"